Nothing Phone 3a/3a Pro

 The Nothing Phone 3a series is a series of mid-range Android smartphones manufactured by Nothing Technology Limited.
 They were announced on March 4, 2025, and made available on March 11, 2025.
-Both the 3a and the 3a pro share most of the key components, though the pro offers additional enhancements in camera set (pro has better telephoto and front cameras).

-Notable features

-A notable addition is the "Essential Key," a physical button that allows users to capture screenshots and record voice notes quickly.
-This button integrates with the “Essential Space” feature, which utilizes AI to organize content such as screenshots and voice memos, enhancing user productivity.
-Phone 3a and the 3a Pro ships with Android 15.
-Nothing claims to provide up to 3 years of Android upgrades and extended security support to 6 years.
+The Pro version has upgraded camera equipment.

+Features

 Compared to the Phone 3a, the Phone 3a Pro features an upgraded primary camera sensor.
 It only offers 256 GB of internal storage, compared to the base model's 128 and 256 GB options.
-Additionally, the Pro variant includes a more premium aluminum frame, distinguishing it from the regular 3a, which uses a polycarbonate build.
+Both phones comes with different back design.
+Additionally, the Pro variant includes a more premium aluminium frame with plastic sides, distinguishing it from the regular 3a, which uses a polycarbonate build.